jenkinsci/vectorcast-execution-plugin/README.md

 ### Coverage Display Selection

-The VectorCAST Execution Plugin is transitioning from using the older VectorCAST Coverage Plugin (Legacy Plugin) to the Jenkins Coverage Plugin.
+The VectorCAST Execution Plugin is transitioning from using the legacy VectorCAST Coverage Plugin to the Jenkins Coverage Plugin.
 Until that transition is complete, the use is offered a choice to decide which coverage display to use.

 <img src="docs/images/coverage_display_config.png" width="300" height="137" />